-The community of Chauffard has 8 schools.
-The main village of Chauffard has one and there are 7 more in Masson, Procy, Laval, Bois D’Orme, Malanga, Berly and Bongars.
+The community of Chauffard has 5 schools.
+The main village of Chauffard has one and there are 4 more in Procy, Laval, Bois D’Orme, and Malanga.
 Student population varies from year to year, depending on the financial means of the parents.
-There are 12 teachers in the main school of Chauffard and 36 teachers in the surrounding schools.
-A small subsidy from the government, student tuition, and donations are used to pay the teachers their salaries of $40 to $101 per month for 11 months.
+There are 12 teachers in the main school of Chauffard and 24 teachers in the surrounding schools.
+A small subsidy from the government, student tuition, and donations from Haiti in Our Hands are used to pay the teachers and lunch cooks their salaries of $40 to $101 per month.

-In January 2010, the earthquake that struck Haiti collapsed 7 of the 8 schools of Chauffard.
-The only school not to collapse is in Bongars.
+In January 2010, the earthquake that struck Haiti collapsed 4 of the 5 schools of Chauffard.
 We have temporary schools in place but they are not fit for purpose.
 In the rainy season, conditions become very difficult and the children are not able to learn.

 The Temporary School of Chauffard